-On the test set SN4, the overall results of the MILP, SB, and REDNLP approaches are shown in Table 1 and Figure 14.
+On the test set SN4, the overall results of the MILP, SB, and REDNLP approaches are shown in Table 1 and Figure 15.
 Each solver can report at most one solution to be validated by the detailed NLP.
 The times now include the time needed for the validation NLP.
 All instances that are solved by the SB approach within 10 s are infeasible and therefore no validation with the NLP model is carried out.
-This explains the notable "bump" in the graph of the SB approach in Figure 14.
+This explains the notable "bump" in the graph of the SB approach in Figure 15.
 Moreover, when the MILP cannot prove optimality within the time limit, but has found a feasible solution, the best solution found is validated at the very end of the computation.
 This explains the "jump" of the MILP success at the 7200 s line.

-The computations on the test set AB6 are displayed in Table 2 and Figure 15.
+The computations on the test set AB6 are displayed in Table 2 and Figure 16.

 When analyzing the results, we note that the SB and the REDNLP approach can both produce solutions for many instances in a rather short time.
-The MILP approach is by
+The MILP approach is by far slower, but has a significantly higher success rate.
+This is partly due to the parameter setting choice for the MILP approach to yield high accuracy.

-Figure 15: Profile of the run times (s) for test set AB6 including NLP validation; y-axis: percentage of confirmed or infeasible instances (total: 44)
+Figure 16.
+Profile of the run times (s) for test set AB6 including NLP validation; y-axis: percentage of confirmed or infeasible instances (total: 44)

-Table 2: Results of the solvers on test set AB6 (44 instances)
+Table 2.
+Results of the solvers on test set AB6 (44 instances); information as in Table 1

-slack 0 in feasible slack > 0 no solution
+slack 0 infeasible slack > 0 no solution

 MILP 25 5 14 0

 SB 14 4 26 0

 RedNLP 27 0 12 5